To get accurate quotes for your car and location, use a repair estimator like the one in the Jerry app.

 Your vehicle’s design drives the final bill.
 Here’s what Jerry customers are finding moves the needle (and how to read the clues like a pro):

-Sensor type (bolt-in vs. integrated hub) — the biggest factor.
+Sensor type (bolt-in vs. integrated hub) — this is the biggest factor.

 Part type (active vs. passive):